chris-hoertnagl/AI-Dojo/Basics/Readme.md

 To make our models accessible via the Streamlit app, follow these steps:

-**Step 1 - Run the Jupyter Notebook**: First, run the complete Jupyter Notebook (`Ai_Workshop2.ipynb`) locally.
+**Step 1 - Run the Jupyter Notebook**: First, run the complete Jupyter Notebook (`Ai_Workshop.ipynb`) locally.
 This notebook contains the data analysis and modeling steps.
 Running the notebook will generate two pickle files in the local folder "models."

 **Step 2 - Run the Streamlit App**: After successfully running the Jupyter Notebook, you can proceed to run the Streamlit app.
 Open your terminal and navigate to the project directory containing `streamlit_app.py`.
 Run the following command: